HvyIndustries/phpFluentAssertions/README.md

 # PHP Fluent Assertions

-Unofficial port of the [.NET Fluent Assertions](http://www.fluentassertions.com/) library for PHP (PHPUnit?)
+PHP Fluent Assertions is an unofficial port of the [.NET Fluent Assertions](http://www.fluentassertions.com/) library for PHP.

+It extends PHPUnit providing a similar syntax for your unit tests that should make your tests more human readable and easier to understand.

 #### Syntax Examples